-IDrive is our top choice, offering great value, highly-secure storage for free including backup and restore features, as well as a user-friendly web app, while end-to-end encryption keeps your files safe.
-It's also top of our rankings for the best cloud storage, the best cloud storage for photos, and the best personal cloud storage.
+IDrive is our top choice for the best free cloud storage, offering high-value, extremely secure storage via end-to-end encryption, backup and restore features, and a user-friendly web app.
+It's also our choice for the best cloud storage, the best cloud storage for photos, and the best personal cloud storage.

 Following IDrive among the best free cloud storage providers are Dropbox, OneDrive, MEGA, Apple iCloud, and pCloud, with each offering varying levels of storage alongside unique features and advanced security tools.

 IDrive is the ideal platform if you need somewhere to back up multiple servers and devices, and prioritize end-to-end encryption.
 The basic free forever plan only supports 5GB of storage, but this should be enough for you to test the platform.

 The apps aren’t the most impressive, but work as described, and the web app in particular is surprisingly useful, making it easy to manage your various backups.
 However, it isn’t designed for collaboration, and file-sharing is somewhat limited.
 If you’re a photographer, video editor, or anyone managing lots of data, IDrive should be one of your top considerations.

 Dropbox is a fantastic choice for free, personal cloud storage.
 The free option offers 2GB of storage, but provides ways to increase space by completing its starting guide (250MB), referring others to Dropbox (500MB per referral, up to 16GB), and contributing to its community forum (1GB).

 The file sharing leader provides several features that make it easy to share large files with others, whether they use Dropbox or not.
 You can also use the Dropbox Paper collaboration tool, allowing for seamless file sharing between users, and automatic syncing of photos from the desktop app.